Java and jSMILE

 jsmile.jnilib on macOS

-In the static initializer of the smile.Wrapper class, jSMILE will attempt to load its native library.
-If the jsmile.native.library system property is set, jSMILE calls System.load method, which requires a complete path name of the native library (no relative paths are allowed), using the value of the property as the path name.
-Otherwise, the System.loadLibrary method is used.
-In such case, the native library must be located in one of the directories specified by the java.library.path property.
-Note that java.library.path cannot be set once JVM is running, but jsmile.native.library can be set with a call to System.setProperty.
+In the static initializer of the smile.Wrapper class, jSMILE attempts to load its native library.
+If the jsmile.native.library system property is set, jSMILE calls System.load using the property value as the full path to the native library (relative paths are not allowed).
+Otherwise, System.loadLibrary is used.
+In this case, the native library must be located in one of the directories specified by the java.library.path property.
+Note that java.library.path cannot be modified once the JVM is running, but jsmile.native.library can be set dynamically with a call to System.setProperty.

 Your license key should be pasted into the source code of your program.